NREL/EnergyPlus/design/FY2023/NFP-RulesetModelDescriptionPhase2.md

  - Heat recovery Plantloop name
  - Heat recovery Plantloop branch name
  - Recovery Relative Capacity Fraction

-We may also want to consider breaking up the "Central Plant" table into separate tables for chillers, boilers, and heat rejection since more columns are unique to just one of those.

 #### Equipment Summary - Boiler ####